hohoU9/OSSLab_Final_Project/README.md

 ## What does this project do?

 **Stock price teller bot** is an automatic tool for keep tracking the stock price that a user want to watch in a real time.
-When a user want to keep watching some stock price with the expected price(target price), just use this bot and take some notifications using your email.
+When you want to keep watching some stock price with the expected price(target price), just use this bot and take some notifications from our stock bot using your email.

 ## Why is this project useful?
 In these days, there are many platforms and applications providing stock makret information.
 However, it is very complicated for the beginners to use the functions in that application.

-As a result, the beginners get tired of using the applications.
+As a result, the beginners get tired of using these applications.
 In that case, this project might be helpful.
-You just type the stock lists that you are interested in.
+You just type the stock list that you are interested in.
-Then, the bot start to keep watching the stock list in a real time and send an email to an user when the stock is price is over the expected value.
+Then, the bot start to keep watching the stock item in a real time and send you an email when the stock is price is over the expected price.
+And then, you choose to sell or buy the stock item.

 ## Tools